permissionx/CascadeSim/README.md

     * numpy
     * matplotlib

-It is recommanded to install python and the libraries in a conda enviroment.
+It is recommanded to install python and the libraries in a conda enviroment, which is the only way the author has tested.
 ```bash
 conda create -n CascadeSim python=3 numpy matplotlib conda-forge::ovito=2.9
 ```
+If your device is not able to access Internet directly, ask your system manager to establish a ssh tunel for temperary download.

 ## Intallation
 Simply download scripts.